AntoineSoetewey/datanalyze/content/portfolio/_index.md

   showBreadcrumbs: false
 ---

-This page contains all past and current projects (in alphabetical order).
+This page contains all past and current projects.

 Feel free to click on any of them to see the context, the description of the task and the results.